 R1 is designed to be tough enough for minor bumps, scratches, and some collisions that don’t result in crashes, but if an unexpected collision or other incident happens during a flight, you’ll want to check your R1 for damage before flying again.
 This check should include thoroughly cleaning all 13 cameras, replacing any damaged propellers, re-tightening the propeller nuts, plus removing and inspecting the battery to check for dents or other damage.
 Also, please send your flight logs to the Skydio support team for analysis (Our support team can provide assistance with the process of sending flight logs).

-Should a crash or collision occur which disables your R1, just contact our support team - we’ll get to the bottom of the issue and do our best to make it right.
+Should a crash or collision occur which disables your R1, please contact our support team.
+We’ll get to the bottom of the issue and do our best to make it right.

 Check out our related articles for more information.